Cut taxes with early mortgage payment

 When shifting deductions doesn't pay

 Under the AMT, some usually acceptable tax breaks aren't allowed.
-Mortgage interest on your main and second home is still AMT-deductible, but home equity loan interest could be disallowed.
+Mortgage interest on your main and second home is still AMT-deductible, but home-equity loan interest could be disallowed.
 And real estate and personal property taxes aren't deductible under the AMT.
 So before you shift payment of those taxes into this year, make sure you won't face an AMT bill where the write-offs won't be of any tax use.

-And remember: While an early payment will give you 13 mortgage interest amounts to deduct this year, it means that the next tax year you'll only have 11 -- or 12 if you pay a little early next December, too.
+And remember: While an early payment will give you 13 mortgage interest amounts to deduct this year, it means that the next tax year you'll have only 11 -- or 12, if you pay a little early next December, too.
 So before you send off that check, make sure you really need the added tax deduction amount on this coming return.